Constructing (Co)inductive Types via Large Sizes: Introduction

-Another method for guaranteeing termination is via structural recursion on user-defined well-founded orderings \cite{Leroy2024} which is possible in \texttt{Lean}, or even weaker orderings such as in \cite{qwf-order}. \texttt{Rocq} also has the \texttt{equations} package \cite{hutchison_equations_2010,mangin2015equations,sozeau2019equations} that extends the termination checker at the cost of losing computational behaviour.
+Another method for guaranteeing termination is via user-defined well-founded orderings \cite{Leroy2024}, which is possible in \texttt{Lean}, or using even weaker orderings \cite{qwf-order}. \texttt{Rocq} also has the \texttt{equations} package \cite{hutchison_equations_2010,mangin2015equations,sozeau2019equations} that extends the termination checker at the cost of losing computational behaviour.
 Although more flexible, these methods require significant manual work from the user.

 \subparagraph*{Structure of the paper.} \autoref{sec:type-theory} defines the theory in which we work, introducing the type of sizes and parametric quantification.
-In \autoref{sec:encoding}, we develop the encoding for (co)inductive types by size-quantification over their approximations.
+In \autoref{sec:encoding}, we develop the encoding the approximations and for the full (co)inductive types by quantification over sizes.
 The consistency of the theory is justified in \autoref{sec:model}, which describes the main features of the realisability model.
 Finally, a summary and perspective on future work are given in \autoref{sec:conclusion}.